JosepBC/lalligueta_judges/README.md

 ## Features
 - Define the video system of each pilot when creating the pilots
-- Visualize the channel, pilot, judge and video system in the Format tab
+- Visualize the channel (more on that [here](doc/Channel%20Adjusted.md)), pilot, judge and video system in the Format tab

 ## Judges Algorithm
 Assign a judge to every pilot on every heat with the following algorithm: